-All low-level concerns will be recorded in writing.
+All low-level concerns will be recorded in writing by the Head/ DSL using the template form Reporting Low-Level Concerns About Staff (stored on the school network in the secure SLT/Safeguarding folder).
 In addition to details of the concern raised, records will include the context in which the concern arose, any action taken and the rationale for decisions and action taken.